smart-facility/cognicity-floodsensor/micro/README.md

 ### Time Synchronisation

 Time within the micro is derived from an internal RC oscillator which has approximately 1% accuracy.
-While the timebase is relatively stable over the course of an hour or two, it will not match realtime in rate (1% error) or offset (zero is when it was powered-on).
+While the timebase is relatively stable over the course of an hour or two, it will not match realtime in rate (1% error) or epoch (zero is when it was powered-on).

 The Pi must therefore use linear interpolation to convert the micro's stated observation times to UTC.
 Every time the Pi requests a `DUMP`, it should also request the `TIME` from the micro, and store the reported time along with an accurate (e.g. from NTP) global time.